Cruise, play and learn with BAS next March!

 Our ever-popular “Seminar at Sea” program combines the finest Biblical scholarship with a luxurious and unforgettable vacation.
 Follow the Caribbean sun this coming winter on Holland America’s luxurious ship the MS Eurodam.
-Relax, revive and create unforgettable memories while learning about what archaeological evidence tells us about the Bible and its times.
-Renowned Biblical scholars and archaeologists Drs.
-Eric and Carol Meyers of Duke University will guide you into this fascinating realm of Biblical archaeology and history as you experience the beauty and wonders of the eastern Caribbean.
-BAS is honored to host you on his unforgettable voyage of luxury and discovery.
-Join us!
+Relax, revive and create precious memories while learning about what archaeological evidence tells us about the Bible and its times.
+Esteemed Biblical scholars and archaeologists Drs.
+Eric and Carol Meyers of Duke University will be sharing their fascinating lecture program Text and “Tell” Issues in the Bible and Archaeology as you experience the beauty and wonders of the Eastern Caribbean.
+Join us on this most memorable luxurious voyage of discovery!

 Inside stateroom: $2030.00 per person, based on double occupancy.
 Includes taxes.